 - Work individually and as teams to ideate and test solutions to your specific challenges.

 - Leave with a defined action plan that outlines next steps, accountability and measurement of your devised solution.

 - Don’t be afraid to choose a “wicked” problem that lacks an obvious solution.
-Whether it is related to people, product design, systems or processes, design thinking can help formulate solutions to difficult problems.
+Whether it is related to people, systems or processes, design thinking helps find solutions to difficult problems.